sellerledger/seller_ledger-woocommerce-plugin/readme.txt

 Tracking finances and preparing for taxes is a hassle for any business, but for eCommerce sellers, it’s a nightmare.
 Fortunately, Seller Ledger has been specifically designed to simplify bookkeeping for online sellers.

-Seller Ledger connects securely to your online sales channels (we currently support Amazon, eBay, Etsy, Poshmark, Mercari, and WooCommerce) as well as PayPal and most banks and credit cards.
+Seller Ledger connects securely to your online sales channels (we currently support Amazon, eBay, Etsy, Poshmark, Mercari, Whatnot, Shopify, and WooCommerce) as well as PayPal and most banks and credit cards.

 We organize your sales data and selling fees into the proper categories, and make it simple for you to categorize the rest.
 You can also enter other business transactions manually, including mileage and cost of goods.